dvdxa/add-to-favorites/README.md

 ## Installation
 To install this App, follow these steps:
-1.Clone the repository
+1. Clone the repository
-2.Install required dependencies
+2. Install required dependencies
 3. Set up the database(postgres) and configure it

 ## Usage